 - You may wish to consider changing your locks and your phone number.

 You may also wish to make a safety plan.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
-Go to our Safety Tips page for suggestions.
+Go to our Safety Planning page for suggestions.